C1em/roger-skyline1/README.md

 # roger-skyline1

+This project is an introduction to adminsys.
+This is a server deployment script for debian on a VM.

 copy your ssh key to the server using : ssh-copy-id username@ip

 Connect into ssh to root user then copy past :